 One way to protect your devices from being infected by clicking search engine results is to stop using search engines altogether.
 If you really need to use a search engine, then be careful when you visit a website listed by a search engine.
 Before you download any file from that website, check to see it is legitimate; for example, verify if there is contact information, a social media account with followers, mention of that website on other websites, or a list of people in charge.
 If you have evidence that the website is a malware spreader, you can report it to Google here.

-How to know if your device is infected by a malware
+How to know if your iPhone, Android phone, or PC is infected by malware

-If you want to know whether your computer or mobile phone is infected with malware, you can fully scan your device regularly with antimalware software such as NordVPN’s CyberSec, McAfee, or Norton, some of the best malware protection software for iPhones, Android phones, and PCs you can find.
+If you want to know whether your iPhone, Android phone, or PC is infected with malware, you can fully scan your device regularly with an antimalware application such as NordVPN’s CyberSec, Norton, or McAfee antivirus, some of the best malware protection software for iPhones, Android phones, and PCs you can find.

 Other symptoms that your devices could have been infected are: